 Michael Pellettieri was born in New York City, where he has been painting and printmaking since 1959.
 He has taught printmaking, drawing, and painting at the Arts Students League since 1977 and printmaking at Columbia University.
 He has lectured at Pratt Institute in New York and Kalakshetra Academy in Chennai, India.

 Pellettieri started exhibiting his work in New York and around the country in 1966.
-He received a State Department Grant to travel and study in India in 1969, This was followed by numerous awards in national and international printmaking exhibitions.
-In 1988 he was awarded a MacDowell Colony Fellowship for printmaking.
-In 1991he received an award for painting by the Ben and Beatrice Goldstein Foundation and in 2002 an Burr Miller award for lithography from the Society of American Graphic Artists.
+He received a State Department Grant to travel and study in India in 1969.
+Pellettieri has been the recipient of a MacDowell Fellowship, as well as numerous awards in national and international printmaking exhibitions, including the Robert Conover Memorial Award, the Mitchell Fund Award, the Boston Printmakers’ Jurors Award, the Ford Foundation Award, the Ben and Beatrice Goldstein Foundation Award in Printmaking, and the Burr Miller award for lithography from the Society of American Graphic Artists.

 He is represented by The Old Print Shop, and was previously represented by The Associated American Artists, Weyhe Gallery, and The New Renaissance Gallery.
 His painting and prints have been exhibited at the National Academy of Design and nominated for the Childe Hassam award in painting at the American Academy of Arts and Letters.
 Numerous public and private collections have acquired his work, including The National Gallery (Washington DC), The Library of Congress (Washington DC), The New York Public Library, The Newark Art Library, Kidder, Peabody & Co.
 (New York), The Columbia Museum (Columbia, South Carolina); The Dave and Reba Williams Collection (New York City), and The Art Students League of New York.